-ADVICE: Baby opossums stay in their mother's pouch until they are about 2.5 months old and the size of a mouse.
+ADVICE: Baby opossums stay in their mother's pouch until they are about two and a half months old and the size of a mouse.
 At this age, they ride on Mom's back and can sometimes fall off without her noticing.